vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-deploying-a-workload/index.md

 ## Prerequisites
 * [A Tanzu Network account with `pivnet` installed](/guides/tanzu-network-gs) - This guide walks you through setting up your account on the Tanzu Network, as well as installing the `pivnet` CLI tool.
 * [The `tanzu` CLI installed and configured](/guides/tanzu-cli-gs) - This guide walks you through downloading, installing, and using the `tanzu` CLI tool.
-* [An install of Tanzu Application Platform](/guides/tanzu-application-platform-gs) - This guide walks you through the install process for Tanzu Application platform.
+* [An install of Tanzu Application Platform](/guides/tanzu-application-platform-gs) - This guide walks you through the install process for Tanzu Application Platform.
 * [A Docker Hub account](https://hub.docker.com/signup) - Other repositories are supported, but for ease of use and configuration, this guide uses Docker Hub.
 * [A GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) - You will use this account to `push` your sample application to, and later `clone`, modify, and `push` your code changes back to this repo.

 ## Set up the environment

 In order to make some commands easier to run, you should define some local environment variables.
-These will include sensitive information such as passwords.
+These will include sensitive information, such as passwords.
 This information will be stored in your shell history file.
 Be aware of this before proceeding, and consider this section optional.

 1. Define the name of your new namespace.
 A sample default is provided here that will make sense for your sample app.